 - 1.2.1 This report presents the case for derogation.
 The Proposed Development is described in full, along with the qualifying features of the Ness Woods SAC, in the Habitats Regulations Appraisal Report prepared by SLR Consulting Ltd and Gavia Environmental Ltd on behalf of the Developer.
 The Stage 2 SIAA within this report examines potential adverse effects on the integrity of the Ness Woods SAC (as well as adjacent European sites) in detail, to provide the competent authority with the information required to inform their Appropriate Assessment.
-These descriptions and assessments are not repeated here. - 1.2.2 This report has been prepared by Ms Sian John on behalf of Royal HaskoningDHV.
+These descriptions and assessments are not repeated here. - 1.2.2 The report was originally produced in November 2023 and submitted with the Section 36 application for consent.
+Since then, the proposed working corridor to the north of the powerhouse within Ness Woods SAC (see Figure 2-1) has been reduced in size by 0.1ha.
+Further, following the provision of additional information (AI) in September 2024, NatureScot reached the conclusion, in its response date 18 December 2024 (Ref: CDM177258), that the proposed compensation package could subject to the agreement of a final Deer Management Strategy offset the Proposed Development's impacts on Conservation Objectives 2b and 2c for mixed woodland on base-rich soils associated with rocky slopes (see Section 4.2), but remained insufficient with regard to Conservation Objective 2c, maintaining habitat area.
+The proposed compensation package has, therefore, been enhanced to address this and the Derogation Report updated. - 1.2.3 This report has been prepared by Ms Sian John on behalf of Royal HaskoningDHV.
 Ms John and Royal HaskoningDHV have significant experience and expertise in undertaking HRAs, the preparation of derogation cases and the development of compensatory measures.
 They have been working in this field since 1998, including for the Harwich Haven Channel Deepening, London Gateway Port Development, Horizon Nuclear Power Station, Wylfa Newydd Nuclear Power Station, Hornsea Project Three and Four Offshore Windfarms, Norfolk Boreas Offshore Windfarm, and the Boston Alternative Energy Facility.
-Ms John also led the Ecosystem Enhancement Programme for Tidal Lagoon Power. - 1.2.3 Section 2 herein includes the Assessment of Alternative Solutions (AAS). - 1.2.4 Section 3 sets out the Imperative Reasons of Overriding Public Interest (IROPI) for the Proposed Development. - 1.2.5 Section 4 provides details of the package of compensatory measures proposed to be delivered by the Applicant.
-Namely, the restoration of 235ha of the Ness Woods SAC with the aim of improving its condition from unfavourable to favourable and the addition of 8ha to the SAC.
+Ms John also led the Ecosystem Enhancement Programme for Tidal Lagoon Power. - 1.2.4 Section 2 herein includes the Assessment of Alternative Solutions (AAS). - 1.2.5 Section 3 sets out the Imperative Reasons of Overriding Public Interest (IROPI) for the Proposed Development. - 1.2.6 Section 4 provides details of the package of compensatory measures proposed to be delivered by the Applicant.
+Namely, the restoration of 235ha of the Ness Woods SAC with the aim of improving its condition from unfavourable to favourable and the addition of 38ha to the SAC.
 It concludes that the delivery of this package of measures would have a net positive effect in the medium to long term on the integrity of the Ness Woods SAC and enhance the biodiversity of the study area.